 Delete IMC section 101.1, Title, and substitute the following:

 101.1 Title.
-These regulations shall be known as Rhode Island State Mechanical Code Regulation SBC-4 - 2010, hereafter referred to as "this code".
+This part shall be known as Rhode Island State Mechanical Code Regulation SBC-4-2019, hereafter referred to as "this code".

 Add the following new section 101.1.1 Referenced Codes:

 101.1.1 Referenced Codes.
 The other codes referenced elsewhere in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference.